daveaspinall/laterooms-kata/README.md

 ![alt text](/images/tdd-with-acceptance-tests.jpg 'TDD using Acceptance Tests, taken from Growing Object-Oriented Software Guided by Tests')

-All features were started initially with a failing acceptance test, and each feature was started with a failing unit test.
-Once each feature passes, I know I can then refactor safely and move onto the next feature.
+Further to the image, each feature was driven with an outer failing acceptance test.
+I then followed the usual TDD cycle and wrote failing unit tests at the componentand reducer level.
+Once each feature passes I know I can then refactor safely and move onto the next feature.
 I tried to make each test pass using "the simplest thing that works", and then refactored the code later.

 #### Atomic Design